 1. Fall Festival and Corn Maze at Denver Downs Farm, Anderson

 Get in all of your favorite fall-themed activities with a day on the farm at Denver Downs.
-Interact with the animals, pick and paint a pumpkin, play a game of Human Foosball, and listen to live entertainment on the weekends.
+Interact with the animals, pick and paint a pumpkin, roast marshmallows for s'mores and enjoy to live entertainment on the weekends.
 Things get even more exciting after dark with barnyard bonfires, singing pumpkin lights and trips through the corn maze by flashlight.
-For those who love the scarier side of the season - check out the ‘Harvest of Horror'.

 2. SCarowinds, Fort Mill